ItsAJ1005/Advance_Web_Security_Scanner/README.md

 Hello and welcome to the Advanced Web Vulnerability Scanner project!

-This description is intended to provide a detailed overview of our project’s architecture, core functionalities, and contribution guidelines.
-Whether you’re planning to fix a bug, add a new feature, or simply learn from our codebase, this document will help you understand how the project is organized and how everything fits together.
+This description is intended to provide a detailed overview of our project's architecture, core functionalities, and contribution guidelines.
+Whether you're planning to fix a bug, add a new feature, or simply learn from our codebase, this document will help you understand how the project is organized and how everything fits together.

 ---